 - (a) Executive Committee.
 There shall be an Executive Committee consisting of five (5) representatives including Governor, Lt.
-Governor, Secretary, Treasurer and a Representative, all of which shall be elected by referendum.
-Such committee shall have both legislative and executive powers as set forth in Article V. - (b) Previous Governing Body.
-The five (5) Business Committee members elected under the previous constitution shall serve until the expiration of their terms of office, unless earlier removed, or until their successors are duly elected and installed.
+Governor, Secretary, Treasurer and a Representative.
+All members of the Executive Committee shall be elected by referendum and shall serve until the expiration of their term of office, unless earlier removed, or until their duly elected successors are sworn and installed into their office.
+Such committee shall have both legislative and executive powers as set forth in Article V. - (b) Term of Office.
+The term of office for Executive Committee members shall be four (4) years.